-Wholly Human defines the scale of its work (or healing) across five concentric categories: inner or self, relationship, community, environmental, and spiritual.
+Wholly Human defines the scale of its work across five concentric categories: inner or self, relationship, community, environmental, and spiritual.

 While these categories may interrelate, they’re helpful labels for describing the value systems of our work.
 We explain this categorical work below, and you can check out the #TheWork tag for relevant content in our blog archive at the bottom of the page (coming soon).

 Being Wholly Human begins with the self.
-Your body is with you wherever you go and has been with you through every agony and joy.
+Our body is with us wherever we go and has been with us through every agony and joy.
 Trauma is stored in the body, but so is ancestral wisdom.
 The body is a nucleus of awareness and the starting place for recognizing our needs and boundaries—the energy that we use to feed our reality.
-Let us learn how to listen to and exist in our bodies, together.
+Let us learn how to listen to and exist in our bodies.

 Personal healing creates a resilient center from which all other change in our lives may organically unfold.
 Reconnecting with more of the total bodily and emotional experience—especially feelings we may prefer to avoid—gives us access to more of ourselves, aligns our attention with the present moment, and gradually generates an internal frame of reference for navigating our world.
 In this way we can heal from the violent and dissociative norms of an unbalanced and life-destroying society.